History of Wycombe Wanderers F.C.: The amateur years (1921–1974)

-The following season saw the side reach the Quarter-Finals of the FA Amateur Cup for the first time since the competition was won in 1931.
+The following season saw the side reach the quarter-finals of the FA Amateur Cup for the first time since the competition was won in 1931.
 Unfortunately the Wanderers crashed 6–2 to a team that would prove to be something of a nemesis in the decade that followed, one that is arguably the greatest amateur club to have played in England and one that shares the varsity colours, namely Bishop Auckland.
 In 1949–50 the club went one step further, reaching the semi-finals after seeing off Maidenhead United, Bungay Town, Crook Town and Dulwich Hamlet.
-The Quarter-Final tie saw the Blues face St Albans City and a record crowd of 15,850 crammed into Loakes Park.
+The Quarter-final tie saw the Blues face St Albans City and a record crowd of 15,850 crammed into Loakes Park.
 This remains the club's largest ever home attendance.
 Goals from Jock McCallum (2), Ken Butler and Henri Mikrut earned a 4–1 win.
 The semi-final was played at Griffin Park, Brentford against Bishop Auckland.
 30,453 people and a TV audience watched an exciting game which saw the Bishops take a 2–0 lead.
 Johnny Way pulled goal back but were denied an equaliser by some fine goalkeeping.
 The season did finish on a high with the Berks & Bucks Senior Cup being retained after a 1–0 replay win over Slough Town.

 The 1950–51 season was a disappointing one and the club decided to employ a full-time coach for the first time.
 James McCormick was appointed, and the 1951–52 season saw the team reach the quarter-finals of the FA Amateur Cup, losing 2–0 to Barnet at Underhill in front of a record crowd of 11,026 (which still stands today).
-Wanderers legend Jock McCallum was dropped from the first team soon after McCormick arrived and he moved to Aylesbury United, and wrecked revenge by knocking the Blues out of the FA Cup, scoring the winning goal in a 2–1 win at Loakes Park.
+Wanderers legend Jock McCallum was dropped from the first team soon after McCormick arrived and he moved to Aylesbury United, and knocked the Blues out of the FA Cup, scoring the winning goal in a 2–1 win at Loakes Park.
 McCormick left at the end of the season, his attempts to modernise the club weren't particularly well received by some.
 He was replaced by Sid Cann, an appointment that heralded a spell of great success.
 His first season was a relatively quiet one, but that was followed by a successful season in 1953–54 with a third-place finish in the Isthmian League and another Berks & Bucks Senior Cup triumph, Slough Centre being beaten 3–1 in a replay.